Rio Grande Cabooses

 Notes

-Five years later, by January 1955, there were only two all-wood cabooses, one of which was converted boxcar (014294) and 53 total wood with steel underframes, compared to 69 examples of the 01400 series.
-Former D&SL cabooses were down to five (two wood and thre steel).
+By January 1955 there were only two all-wood cabooses, one of which was a converted boxcar (014294) and 53 wood with steel underframes, along with 69 steel cabooses in the 01400 series.
+There were only five former D&SL cabooses: two of wooden construction and three all-steel.

 ###